Self-Consistent Grain Depletions and Abundances II: Effects on strong-line diagnostics of extragalactic H II regions: Impact on a generalized H ii region

-Fig~\ref{fig:temp_F*} presents the electron temperatures, $T_e$, as a function of depth of \hii\ regions with varying $U$, $(O/H)/(O/H)_{\odot}$ and $F_*$.
-The electron temperature $T_e$, which is the kinetic temperature of charged particles, provides a measure of the \hii\ region temperature.
-We vary two parameters in this study which were kept constant in Paper {\sc i} - metallicity and ionization parameter, to understand how other parameters may affect the \hii\ region in conjunction with $F_*$.
+Fig~\ref{fig:temp_F*} presents the electron temperatures, $T_{\rm e}$, as a function of depth of \hii\ regions with varying $U$, (O/H)/(O/H)$_{\odot}$, and $F_*$.
+The electron temperature $T_{\rm e}$, which is the kinetic temperature of charged particles, provides a measure of the \hii\ region temperature.
+We vary two parameters in this study which were kept constant in Paper {\sc i} -- metallicity and ionization parameter, to understand how other parameters may affect the \hii\ region in conjunction with $F_*$.
 A further discussion of why we expect temperature changes to be dominated by changes in the gas-phase abundances, particularly of S and O, is included in Section~\ref{sec:fstar_LineStrngth}.

 For all metallicity cases, we find that increasing $F_*$ or $U$ prompts higher electron temperatures.
-From each panel of Fig~\ref{fig:temp_F*} we see that the overall electron temperature rises with depletion strength (the purple lines are at the lowest temperature values, and the temperature gradually climbs up to the yellow lines per panel).
+From each panel of Fig~\ref{fig:temp_F*}, we see that the overall electron temperature rises with depletion strength (the purple lines are at the lowest temperature values, and the temperature gradually climbs up to the yellow lines per panel).
 This is due to the fact that $F_*$ increasingly depletes the gas-phase abundances of coolants.
 Moreover, we find that the correlation between electron temperature and ionization parameter is a result of more H photoionizing interactions that heats the gas with higher values of $U$.
-In contrast, increasing $(O/H)/(O/H)_{\odot}$ cools down the system, as this amplifies the abundance of coolants (compare plotlines of each color between the three panels in Fig~\ref{fig:temp_F*}).
+In contrast, increasing (O/H)/(O/H)$_{\odot}$ cools down the system, as this amplifies the abundance of coolants (compare plotlines of each colour between the three panels in Fig~\ref{fig:temp_F*}).

-A higher $(O/H)/(O/H)_{\odot}$ gives rise to a greater variation in temperature as a function of $F_*$.
+A higher (O/H)/(O/H)$_{\odot}$ gives rise to a greater variation in temperature as a function of $F_*$.
 This effect is observed in Fig~\ref{fig:temp_F*}, where the plot lines span a bigger range of temperatures moving down the panels.
-Increasing $(O/H)/(O/H)_{\odot}$ results in a larger fraction of element abundances being condensed into dust grains i.e. more heating by grains.
+Increasing (O/H)/(O/H)$_{\odot}$ results in a larger fraction of element abundances being condensed into dust grains i.e. more heating by grains.
 As such we find that metallicity makes the temperature of the \hii\ region more sensitive to changes in $F_*$.